- 01. Exercise Drawing – What Does Charcoal Drawing Entail?

 Learning to draw with charcoal is very fun as the key to this style of art is to make big, bold, sweeping movements across your surface, and it doesn’t matter how messy it gets!
 The various types of charcoal are great for creating highlights and shadows to give the illusion of basic forms and light.

 The technique comes in either sticks, which you can break down as you so wish, or in pencil form.
-As you can imagine, the raw sticks of charcoal offer you more flexibility as you can either draw straight onto your surface, scratch the pigment off of them to blend on the paper, or rub them on their side to create large blocks of colour.
+As you can imagine, the raw sticks of charcoal offer you more flexibility as you can either draw straight onto your surface, scratch the pigment off of them to blend on the paper, or rub them on their side to create large blocks of color.

 Keeping On Top Of The Mess